vEnhance/1802/src/cross.typ

 However, unlike the dot product, the cross product is really stilted and unnatural, and not used as much --- in fact they won't show up again to @sec-scalar-field-ints.
 (More on that in @sec-cross-sucks.)
-I'll try to keep this section brief.
+I'll try to keep this chapter brief.

 == [TEXT] The two definitions of the cross product